shephaliranjan/espresso-bootcamp/README.md

 #####Description:
 To make this test independent make sure to clear the shared preference storage beforehand.
 Your test should be checking for a default location value.

 Before implemention your own solution take a look at the production application.
 Find how the data is stored and which class is used to read and write this data.
-Inject this class into your test and use it for your advantage.
+Notice the injection pattern that is used throughtout the app.
+You won't be able to use it up until you implement your own module.
+For now instantiate the helper class every single time you need to use it.

 ##Task #9: Launching into different activities
 ##### Useful  material and links: